satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of their reviews goes unmeasured, and reviews take a lot of time and once submitted cannot evolve.
-In this article, we argue that these problems can be addressed by opening up the review process to include many reviewers, provide them with the data and software to replicate a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
+In this article, we argue that these problems can be addressed by opening up the review process to include many reviewers, provide them with the data and software to replicate the results of a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
 We propose that an effective means for implementing these changes would be to enhance current code review systems for software development to support article review.

 Keywords: distributed peer review, code review systems, open source software development